smarter-sh/smarter-workbench/README.md

 # Smarter Workbench

-A react.js app built from SmarterChat, an npm component.
+Demonstrates the basic pattern for integrating a SmarterChat npm component into an existing web page.
+This is a generic integration pattern that is intended to facilitate plugin tool development for any ecosystem, including for example, Microsoft Dynamics, Microsoft Sharepoint, SAP, salesforce.com, Wordpress, Drupal, Wix, Squarespace, Shopify, and others.

+Injects a lightweight react.js app into the DOM.
+The app itself freely downloadable at [@smarter.sh/ui-chat](https://www.npmjs.com/package/@smarter.sh/ui-chat), or alternatively you can fork [https://github.com/smarter-sh/smarter-chat](https://github.com/smarter-sh/smarter-chat).
 This project contains the source code for the interactive chatbot found in the Smarter web console [developer workbench](https://platform.smarter.sh/chatbots/example/).
-This is a working example of how to integrate SmarterChat into existing web pages; in this case, a Django project.
 See [Smarter Technical Overview](./doc/README.md)

 ![Basic Usage](./doc/img/readme-usage4.png)